open-telemetry/opentelemetry-specification/specification/metrics/api.md

-Synchronous measurements are implicitly associated with the distributed [Context](../context/context.md) at runtime, which may include a SpanReference and Baggage entries.
+Synchronous measurements are implicitly associated with the distributed [Context](../context/context.md) at runtime, which may include a Span and Baggage entries.
 The Metric SDK may use this information in many ways, but one feature is of particular interest in OpenTelemetry.